-Continued cold weather and icy temperatures can cause frozen water pipes, possibly causing damage to your home.
-We would like to offer the following information to prevent frozen pipes and to help you if your pipes become frozen.
+Cold weather and icy temperatures can cause frozen water pipes and water meters, possibly causing damage to your home.
+The Wayne Township Division of Water offers the following information on how to prevent frozen pipes and what to do if pipes become frozen.

 - Keep all doors and windows tightly shut at all times and make adequate heating available to these areas.